Men As Peacemakers

 Ongoing feedback from the athletic community regarding the effectiveness of our educational materials: community coaches’ reflections drove the content for all of the trainings and curricula.
 We were able to immediately adjust delivery and content based on coaches thoughts, leading to even more accessible, effective educational materials over time.

-Strong community partnership with AYSA and MN State High School League: these collaborations increased our access to athletic communities locally and statewide.
-The partnerships added credibility and critical feedback from stakeholders within the athletic community, allowing for greater overall impact.
+Strong community partnership with AYSA, campus athletic programs, the Duluth School District, First Witness Child Abuse Resource Center, Gender Violence Institute, Anoka Public Health, MN Department of Health, the MN State High School League, the Minnesota Youth Athletic Association, and national relationships with organizations like A Call to Men who contracted us for trainings with professional sports teams.
+Many of these collaborations increased our access to athletic communities locally and statewide.
+The partnerships also added credibility and critical feedback from both stakeholders within the athletic community, and prevention activists, allowing for greater overall impact.

 Key lessons learned

 The coaching community works and learns best with concrete, action-oriented trainings and educational materials.
 Initially we thought abstract discussions about gender inequity in sports, and our communities broadly, would be a key component in our project activities.
 After coaches’ feedback from early community feedback sessions, we recognized that the conversations and discussions were initially effective, but coaches immediately wanted to move to concrete action steps.
 Without a clear plan of action, our initiatives were less effective and lacked community engagement.
-As we adjusted our trainings to included concrete action plans and developed tools using specific examples in various team sports, increases in coaches’ engagement and relation to the issues has drastically increased.
-Currently the demand for our educational tools is outpacing our supply.
-This is an excellent problem to have, when trying to engage men in a field where they have been historically absent.
+As we adjusted our trainings to include concrete action plans and developed tools using specific examples in various team sports, increases in coaches’ engagement and relation to the issues has drastically increased.
+The demand for our educational tools has stretched us beyond our staff capacity to deliver those educational resources.
+This is a good problem to have, when trying to engage men in a field where they have been historically absent.

 Given enough resources, organizations that foster innovation like Men As Peacemakers (MAP), can create revolutionary strategies, with the potential to impact individuals on a national level.
 This lesson is critical to MAP’s strategy of creating an atmosphere of innovation throughout all of its programs.
 When it is necessary for staff to constantly produce shortsighted results with limited resources, innovation is significantly less likely.
 With funding streams like the Community Innovation Grant, staff are given the opportunity to look at the entire picture and develop new ideas that increase local impact and drive strategies for national impact.